 The diversity policy commits the Corporation to actively recruiting and advancing women into Board and management positions.
-As of May 8, 2018, 11.1% (1 of 9) directors of the Corporation and 20% (3 of 15) of the executive officers of the Corporation and its major subsidiaries are women.
-Of the directors nominated by management for election at this Meeting, 11.1% (1 of 9) are women.
+As of July 2, 2019, 11.1% (1 of 9) directors of the Corporation and 0% (0 of 3) of the executive officers of the Corporation and its major subsidiaries are women.